The Media Optimizer dashboard gives you an overview of how your media is performing, your usage and your plan details.

 - Bytes saved compared to industry standard compression: Currently for images only, this shows how many bytes you have saved over the selected period by using Media Optimizer, compared to using industry standard compression.
 Typically, industry standard compression uses one particular format and quality value (format: JPEG, quality: 80), whereas Media Optimizer goes beyond this, offering automatic format and various automatic quality settings that you can set based on the requirements of your site.

 For each of the usage graphs, you can choose to show the information presented for images and videos separately or together.
+The Bandwidth and Requests graphs also include any raw assets that have been delivered.

 There are graphs for: